troubleShooter239/feel-flow-py/README.md

 # feel-flow-py

-Feel Flow is a RESTful API designed for analyzing photos.
+Feel Flow is a `RESTful API` designed for analyzing photos.
 The API is built on FastAPI and UVicorn, providing endpoints for various functionalities related to media analysis, particularly focusing on detecting human faces within images.
+The primary advantage of Feel Flow is its `high performance`, making it suitable for applications requiring fast and reliable image analysis.

 ## Contents